What is the Child Support Program?

 Many other matters may be addressed in a court hearing or order in which child support is ordered.
-The county prosecutor's Title IV-D office cannot help with civil matters such as divorce petitions, custody, or parenting time/visitation, nor can they provide legal advice on these issues.
-The prosecutor's Title IV-D office represents the State of Indiana in child support matters only, in the best interest of the child(ren).
+The county prosecutor's child support office cannot help with civil matters such as divorce petitions, custody, or parenting time/visitation, nor can they provide legal advice on these issues.
+The prosecutor's child support office represents the State of Indiana in child support matters only, in the best interest of the child(ren).
 The office does not represent either the custodial party or the non-custodial parent.

-Anyone can receive Title IV-D Child Support Program services by submitting an enrollment form to their local County Prosecutor's office.
+Anyone can receive child support services by submitting an enrollment form to their local County Prosecutor's office.
 There is no fee to enroll.

-Not every child support order is part of a Title IV-D Child Support case.
-While some child support orders involve parties who automatically receive mandatory Title IV-D Child Support services based on receiving certain public benefits, the vast majority of Title IV-D Child Support cases receive services because one of the parties (either a custodial party or non-custodial parent) voluntarily signed up for the Title IV-D Child Support program.
+Not every child support order is part of a child support case.
+While some child support orders involve parties who automatically receive mandatory child support services based on receiving certain public benefits, the vast majority of child support cases receive services because one of the parties (either a custodial party or non-custodial parent) voluntarily signed up for child support services.

 Who do I contact for more information?

-In each county, the county prosecutor's office processes provides case management and many of the Title IV-D Child Support program’s enforcement services.
-The following link provides contact information for the county prosecutor's offices.
-Local Prosecutor Offices
+In each county, the county prosecutor's office provides case management and many of the child support enforcement services.
+Use the following link to find contact information for all county prosecutor's offices: Local Prosecutor Offices

 The DCS Title IV-D Policy Manual provides guidance to program participants and local county prosecutor’s staff performing child support program services.
-The Policy Manual provides details on Indiana’s policies and procedures for the state’s Title IV-D Child Support program.
+The Policy Manual provides details on Indiana’s child support policies and procedures.

 Child Support Enforcement Resources